djcarrad/qcodes-elab/README.rst

 specifically, pyqtgraph and ipykernel.
 The current setup file accounts for this, but catching up is a near-term goal, and keeping up to date a longer term goal.

+Docs
+====
+Check out the wiki https://github.com/djcarrad/qcodes-elab/wiki for an introduction.
+There is no separate, comprehensive documentation, however, all the code is quite well self-documented and everything is open source.
+If you need to know which arguments a function takes, or which capabilities an instrument driver has, just open up the file!
+Or ask a friend

 Install
 =======